-Beginning on or shortly before the record date and continuing up to and through the distribution date, we expect that there will be two markets in Original Hillenbrand common stock: a "regular-way" market and an "ex-distribution" market.
-Shares of Original Hillenbrand common stock that trade on the regular way market will trade with an entitlement to shares of our common stock distributed pursuant to the distribution.
-Shares that trade on the ex-distribution market will trade without an entitlement to shares of our common stock distributed pursuant to the distribution.
-Therefore, if you sell shares of Original Hillenbrand common stock in the "regular-way" market on or before the distribution date, you will be selling your right to receive shares of New Hillenbrand common stock in the distribution.
-If you own shares of Original Hillenbrand common stock at the close of business on the record date and sell those shares on the "ex-distribution" market on or before the distribution date, you will still receive the shares of our common stock that you would be entitled to receive pursuant to your ownership of the shares of Original Hillenbrand common stock on the record date.
+Beginning on or shortly before the record date and continuing up to and through the distribution date, we expect that there will be two markets in Original Hillenbrand common stock: a "regularway" market and an "ex-distribution" market.
+Shares of Hillenbrand common stock that trade in the "regular-way" market will trade with an entitlement to shares of our common stock distributed pursuant to the distribution.
+Shares that trade in the "ex-distribution" market will trade without an entitlement to shares of our common stock distributed pursuant to the distribution.
+On the first trading day following the distribution date, all shares of Hill-Rom Holdings will trade "ex-distribution."